RajveerKC/Voting_App/README.md

 |
 |-- assets                      # Includes all the images used in the program
 |-- data                        # Includes all the data files used in the program
-`-- src
+└─-- src
-    |-- core                    # Contains the main file
+&nbsp;|-- core                    # Contains the main file
-    |-- db                      # Contains all the data access files
+&nbsp;|-- db                      # Contains all the data access files
-    |-- extra                   # Contains all the files necessary to configure the db access files
+&nbsp;|-- extra                   # Contains all the files necessary to configure the db access files
-    |-- include                 # Contains all the headers
+&nbsp;|-- include                 # Contains all the headers
-    |-- screens                 # Contains all the gui functions and code
+&nbsp;|-- screens                 # Contains all the gui functions and code